bhavsec/bhavsec/README.md

 I am an Independent Security researcher who is passionate about making open-source more accessible, creating technology to elevate people, and building information security community for cyber security researchers.
 Some technologies I enjoy working with Python, Bash, Javascript.

-My interest in cyber security led me to launch Securty and Research Community - <a href="https://secarmy.org">SECARMY</a>, a community for like-minded nerds or geeks excited in infosec domain.
-We organize hacking based Capture-the-flag competitions, hangout on <a href="https://bit.ly/joinsecarmy">discord</a>, make <a href="https://anchor.fm/secarmy">podcasts</a>, <a href="https://secarmy.org/blogs">blogs</a>, <a href="https://instagram.com/sec_army">posts</a> and alot more things.

 ## Find me around the web 🌎: